illusionic/BSite-pro/README.md

 # Import points:
 - Requires python3.6
 - See requirements.txt for exact version of libraries used.
-- It's suggested that you use `virtualenv` to create a new environment and then install required packages.
+- It's suggested that you use `virtualenv` to create a new environment and then install required packages(Updated).

     ```
     pip3 install virtualenv
     virtualenv bs